DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/06-04 Narrative Tasks.md

 ### A Note about Implementing In-Engine

 On one of my own branches, I am completely reworking the dialogue, so DONT DO ANY DIALOGUE STUFF IN-ENGINE YET.
 The work you do will probably be erased.

+I am converting the blueprints I used for the dialogue system to C++ (because I absolutely can't stand blueprinting), so it's under construction for rn.